kubernetes/website/docs/tasks/run-application/upgrade-pet-set-to-stateful-set.md

 1. Change `apiVersion` from `apps/v1alpha1` to `apps/v1beta1`.
 2. Change `kind` from `PetSet` to `StatefulSet`.
 3. If you have the debug hook annotation `pod.alpha.kubernetes.io/initialized` set to `true`, you can remove it because it's redundant.
-If you don't have this annotation, you should add one, with the value set to `false`, to pause StatefulSets operations.
+   If you don't have this annotation or have it set to `false`, be aware that StatefulSet operations might resume after the upgrade.

+   If you are upgrading to 1.6 or 1.7, you can set the annotation explicitly to `false` to maintain the paused behavior.
+   If you are upgrading to 1.8 or above, there's no longer any debug annotation to pause StatefulSets.

 It's recommended that you keep both PetSet manifests and StatefulSet manifests, so that you can safely roll back and recreate your PetSets, if you decide not to upgrade your cluster.